yoctoalex/eap_lab/README.rst

    **http://na2-auction.{{ZONE_NAME}}/nginx.config**

-   You will see the following response, which means that your app is monitored and blocked too:
+   You will see the following response, which means that your app is both monitored and blocked:

    .. figure:: _figures/108.png